 Can you imagine what it’s like to have your own child’s value, as a human being, debated?
 A world where you regularly encounter the opinion of scientists and doctors who are literally working to eliminate the entire segment of humanity of which your child is a part…and it all happens without public outrage.
 In fact, it is happening throughout entire cultures.

 I frequently listen to the band Of Monsters and Men when I am writing.
 I love their lyric videos and their melodies drive emotion.
 Of Monsters and Men happen to be from Iceland.

 Iceland has become a trigger word in the Down syndrome community.

-Last August, CBS News “On Assignment” reported the birth rates of people with Down syndrome are diminishing to nearly zero.
+In August of 2017, CBS News “On Assignment” reported the birth rates of people with Down syndrome are diminishing to nearly zero.
 The headline read: “’What kind of society do you want to live in?’: Inside the country where Down syndrome is disappearing” the short version is this quote:

 Since prenatal screening tests were introduced in Iceland in the early 2000s, the vast majority of women — close to 100 percent — who received a positive test for Down syndrome terminated their pregnancy.